Classical Physics: Spacetime and Fields

 and diagonalizing $P_{\alpha\beta}$, which is equivalent to 3 rotations, brings $P_{\alpha\beta}$ to the canonical form with $6-3=3$ independent components.
 Consequently, the Riemann tensor in three dimensions has 3 physically independent components.
-The Gau\ss curvature of a surface perpendicular to the $x^3$ axis is given by
+The Gau\ss\,\,curvature of a surface formed by geodesic lines and perpendicular to the $x^3$ axis is given by

-In four dimensions there are 6 independent pairs, 01, 02, 03, 12, 23, and 31, so there are 6 components with identical pairs and $\frac{6\cdot5}{2}=15$ with different pairs.
-The cyclic identity reduces the number of independent components by 1, so the Riemann tensor in four dimensions has generally 20 independent components.
-Choosing the Cartesian coordinates at a given point and applying 6 rotations brings $P_{ijkl}$ to the canonical form with $20-6=14$ physically independent components.
+{\bf Four dimensions}.\\ In four dimensions there are 6 independent pairs, 01, 02, 03, 12, 23, and 31, thereby there are 6 components with identical pairs and $6\cdot5/2=15$ with different pairs.
+The cyclic identity reduces the number of independent components by 1, thereby the Riemann tensor in four dimensions has generally 20 independent components.
+Choosing the Cartesian coordinates at a given point and applying 6 rotations brings $\mathring{R}_{ijkl}$ to the canonical form with $20-6=14$ physically independent components.